ImSimpy/Black-Ops-6-Codenames/Multiplayer/Weapons/Melees.md

 # Melees

 > [!IMPORTANT]
-> Melees will be one whole model so no need to merge anything
+> Melee weapons are a single model, so no merging is needed!
 >